flappix/archlinux-fixed-release/README.md

 # archlinux-fixed-release
 Enable fixed release for ArchLinux

-You are sick of of the following experince?
+You are sick of of the following experience?
 <pre>
 <b>></b> pacman -S <b>tinysoftware</b>
      ...